vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-toes-with-eyes-open-with-history.md

 I started doing this exercise on Sunday 2025-06-22.

 On 2025-06-26, I documented the exercise and set the threshold as 10 seconds.

+On 2025-11-11, I increased the threshold to 20 seconds.
+As of this time, my maximum on each leg is somewhere betwen 12 seconds and 17 seconds.

 ### History of triggers for overall exercise